RoyalIcing/pivots/README.md

     };
 ```

 Wouldn’t it be nice if we could make this more readable, whilst also having a system for working with these types?
-Enter pivots —
+Enter Pivots —

 ```typescript
 type DeskItem2 = PivotsType<{